Divorce

 • The spouses must have been separated for at least 60 days before filing

-Navigating the Divorce Process in Kentucky
+The Divorce Process in Kentucky

 Key aspects of the divorce process in Kentucky include: